jainamvora09/CODTECH-TASK1/Readme.md

 The objective of this project to analysis on a dataset containing sales performance data from 2019 - 2020.
 The aim is to uncover insights into trends, distribution, correlations, and outliers through visualization.

 ## Key Activities
--**Data Cleaning:**
+-**Data Cleaning:** <br>
-    - Removed unnecessary columns to streamline the dataset.
+    - Removed unnecessary columns to streamline the dataset.<br>
-    - Converted null values to 0 to ensure accurate calculations and visualizations.
+    - Converted null values to 0 to ensure accurate calculations and visualizations.<br>
--**Data Visualization:**
+-**Data Visualization:**<br>
-    - Analyzed sales and profit data across different states and time periods.
+    - Analyzed sales and profit data across different states and time periods.<br>
-    - Implemented filters to allow users to view data by region (Central, East, South, West) and other categories.
+    - Implemented filters to allow users to view data by region (Central, East, South, West) and other categories.<br>
-    - Created year-over-year comparisons for monthly sales and profit to identify trends and patterns.
+    - Created year-over-year comparisons for monthly sales and profit to identify trends and patterns.<br>
--**Dashboard Creation in Power BI:**
+-**Dashboard Creation in Power BI:**<br>
-    - Designed an interactive and user-friendly sales dashboard.
+    - Designed an interactive and user-friendly sales dashboard.<br>
-    - Integrated various visualizations, including pie charts, line graphs, and maps, to display key metrics such as sales, quantity, profit, and average delivery time.
+    - Integrated various visualizations, including pie charts, line graphs, and maps, to display key metrics such as sales, quantity, profit, and average delivery time.<br>
-    - Categorized data by segment, payment mode, category, ship mode, and sub-category to provide detailed insights.
+    - Categorized data by segment, payment mode, category, ship mode, and sub-category to provide detailed insights.<br>